 The Rev. Canon Frank Chun & Norma, Ministry to those on O'ahu and Kaua'i

-Here in Hawai'i, the Chaplaincy program has mushroomed, and now boasts a team of six (shown above).
+Here in Hawai'i, the Chaplaincy program has mushroomed, and now boasts a team of four (shown above).
 Bishop Robert Fitzpatrick first appointed the Rev. Canon Frank Chun and his wife Norma as Chaplains to Retired Clergy in 2009.
 For over ten years, they diligently called, met with, traveled to, arranged monthly gatherings and social events, and kept everyone in the loop with an online newsletter.
 In June of 2020, they officially retired from coordinating the ministry (see Chronicle article, June 6, 2020), but continue to serve those on O'ahu and Kaua'i.
 The Rev. Bruce DeGooyer now coordinates this ministry with shared responsibilities alongside the team.

 The Talk Story Project In Hawai'i locals often say, "TALK STORY!" when it's time to "shoot the breeze" and catch up with one another.